dkshakya1011/Pizaa_Sales_Dashboard/README.md

 -CSV – Data source

 ## Project Inside
--Fridays and weekends have the highest number of orders -Large and Medium sizes contribute the highest revenue -Classic and Supreme pizzas are the most popular -Seasonal spikes visible in monthly trends
+-Fridays and weekends have the highest number of orders.
+-Large and Medium sizes contribute the highest revenue.
+-Classic and Supreme pizzas are the most popular.
+-Seasonal spikes visible in monthly trends.
--Some specialty pizzas have very low demand
+-Some specialty pizzas have very low demand.

 ##Final Conclusion